 - Disconnect the emergency and service air lines and attach them to the tractor gladhand holders.
-If present, install dummy gladhands on trailer couplings. - Disconnect the 7-pole electrical cable from the semitrailer and store with the tractor.
+If present, install dummy gladhands on trailer couplings. - 4.
+Disconnect the 7-pole cable and store with the tractor. - 5.
+Pull the tractor fifth wheel plate latch release knob. - 6.
+Attempt to pull the tractor forward.
+If the tractor uncouples, verify all service lines are disconnected and semitrailer wheels are chocked.
+If tractor does not disconnect, repeat steps 5 and 6. - 7.
+Pull the tractor away from the semitrailer.